OpenCashDAO/contracts/README.md

 | 7 |                        | Change pure BCH |

 #### Voting.cash
-This contract allows stakeholders to vote on proposals.
-The votes send their tokens to the [proposalNFT](#proposalcounternft) and receive a [VoteNFT](#votenft) in return that can be used to retract their vote.
+Token holders cast their votes on proposals by submitting their tokenAmount to the [proposalNFT](#proposalcounternft).
+In exchange, they receive a [VoteNFT](#votenft), which they can later use to reclaim their tokens.
+Voters have the flexibility to retract their votes at any time, regardless of the proposal deadline.

 There are 2 functions in in the Voting contract: